johncheetham/gshogi/README.rst

 Acknowledgements
 ----------------
-gshogi uses C engine code and board graphics from GNU Shogi (version 1.3.2).
+gshogi uses C engine code and includes some board pieces from GNU Shogi (version 1.3.2).